sagieramos/unitTesting/README.md

 ### Testing

-I've written tests for the `reverseString` function:
+We've written tests for the `reverseString` function:

 1. Ensure the function correctly reverses a string.